 The Sunrise Movement, AKA the Shut Down Berks Coalition.
 The Berks County Residential Center (BCRC) is an ICE detention center in Leesport, PA, less than an hour from People’s Light.
 It is a 96-bed family detention center and one of only three such prisons in the country.
 The coalition is fighting against the immoral and unjust treatment and separation of immigrant families, the daily trauma imprinted upon children in such an environment, and the dubious legality of BCRC’s license to care for children.
 Many in the Japanese American community draw a direct line from Internment to our current inhumane practice of immigrant family detention.

 Tsuru for Solidarity.
 Tsuru means “crane” in Japanese and symbolizes peace, compassion, hope and healing.
-Japanese American social justice advocates are helping to organize a march in Washington D.C. to end detention sites and support immigrant and refugee communities.
-Organizers are hoping to bring 120,000 folded paper cranes to hang on the White House fence to represent the 120,000 Japanese interned during WWII.
-Due to the COVID-19 outbreak, the march is in the process of being rescheduled.
-Meanwhile, the organizers are continuing to advocate for refugees and immigrants in our detention centers, now made even more vulnerable during this coronavirus pandemic.
+Earlier this year, Japanese American social justice advocates were planning a march in Washington D.C. to end detention sites and support immigrant and refugee communities.
+Due to the pandemic, organizers shifted to a variety of virtual and distanced actions.
+They have already folded 120,000 paper cranes to represent the 120,000 Japanese interned during WWII, and are now asking for help folding 400,000 additional cranes (the number of immigrants incarcerated annually).
+Through social media, remote action, and socially-distanced demonstrations, organizers are continuing to advocate for refugees and immigrants in our detention centers, now made even more vulnerable by the pandemic.

 – Gina Pisasale, Resident Dramaturg